 Advanced asset and fleet management.
 Fleet managers and logistics companies are under increased pressure to maximize SLAs and reduce downtime.
 However, keeping track of all the “moving” assets/inventory requires a lot of manpower.

-Smart telematics systems, sensors and connected driving systems are gradually overtaking that chore from the human teams.
-The emerging 5G network features will allow fleet managers to connect even more devices and ensure truly real-time connectivity and remote control over all assets.
+Smart telematics systems, sensors, and connected driving systems are gradually taking over that chore from human teams.
+The advantages of the 5G technology network features will allow fleet managers to connect even more devices and ensure truly real-time connectivity and remote control over all assets.

 Autonomous driving.
 Fully autonomous level 5 vehicles (the car requires no input from a human to drive) are at least a decade from going mainstream:

-However, to benefit from this innovation of tomorrow, savvy organization are already heavily investing in support of autonomous cars ecosystem.
-After all, self-driving cars will act as movable computing platforms and transmit enormous volumes of data – approx. .
-This data will need to be rapidly uploaded to a cloud platform, operationalized by AI algorithms and transmitted back to the vehicle in form of driving instructions.
-These exchanges will need to happen within milliseconds to ensure smooth and safe driving.
-The features of 5G technology described previously can make such rapid data exchanges a reality.
+However, to benefit from this innovation of tomorrow, savvy organizations are already heavily investing in support of the autonomous cars ecosystem.
+After all, self-driving cars will act as movable computing platforms and transmit enormous volumes of data – approx. 4TB every hour.
+This data will need to be rapidly uploaded to a cloud platform, operationalized by AI algorithms, and transmitted back to the vehicle in the form of driving instructions.
+These exchanges will need to happen within milliseconds to ensure a smooth and safe driving experience.
+The features of the 5G technology described previously can make such rapid data exchanges a reality.

 5G will also serve as a backbone for the new peer-to-peer wireless technology called C-V2X – a connectivity protocol that would enable better information exchanges between different objects in the environment, such as other self-driving cars, smart street lights, toll booths, construction signs, and other roadside infrastructure.

-has already announced its intention to integrate C-V2X modules into the new range of cars.
-Audi, Honda, BMW, Daimler, Nissan, Hyundai, and Volvo have also expressed their support of the technology and are active members of the (5GAA), a consortium of automotive companies that helps develop C-V2X and advocates for its use.
+Ford announced its intention to integrate C-V2X modules into the new range of cars.
+Audi, Honda, BMW, Daimler, Nissan, Hyundai, and Volvo have also expressed their support of the technology and are active members of the 5G Automotive Association (5GAA), a consortium of automotive companies that helps develop C-V2X and advocates for its use.

-With urban population density growing at a rapid pace and more than 56% of people living in urban areas these days, governments all over the world are looking into digital solutions for the common citizens’ problems such as traffic congestion, better public transport and more effective public services delivery.
+With urban population density growing at a rapid pace and more than 56% of people living in urban areas these days, governments all over the world are looking into digital solutions for the common citizens’ problems, such as traffic congestion, better public transport, and more effective public services delivery.
 In the UK, for example, authorities have joined forces with Vodafone and are working on several wireless transformation initiatives, where 5G serves as a catalyst.
 Their collective projects include:

-- Smart street lights.
-A connected system that will manage the schedule of the street lights, combined with using LED lights can decrease energy costs by and generate a positive ROI in four years.
+- Smart streetlights.
+A connected system that will manage the schedule of the streetlights, combined with using LED lights can decrease energy costs by up to 77% and generate a positive ROI in four years.

-- Connected CCTV systems can streamline more data in real-time to ensure better monitoring of traffic conditions, and public safety.
-For example, smart streetlights equipped with a video camera and/or gunshot detection sensor can deliver real-time information to officials so that they can respond faster.
+- Connected CCTV systems can streamline more data in real-time to ensure better monitoring of traffic conditions and public safety.
+For example, smart streetlights equipped with video cameras and/or gunshot detection sensors can deliver real-time information to officials so that they can respond faster.

 - Intelligent parking.
 Smart parking stations can send 5G data about the free parking spots and pricing straight to the driver’s onboard vehicle system.
 Such solutions can save cities 277 billion USD by 2025, lowering every driver’s time spent in traffic by more than 33 hours a year.

 - Connected traffic lights.
 New real-time traffic management systems can emerge and deliver a more granular level of control over the flow of traffic through the cities in response to specific demand levels.
 The integration of 5G will allow to create and deploy traffic strategies in response to real-time conditions (rush hour, congestions in specific areas, etc.).
 City managers could also exercise other strategies for giving priority to public transport and optimizing the overall traffic flow to reduce the stop-start driving, which leads to higher pollution.

-mMTC, powered by 5G, can bring a vast range of new IoT features to the smart homeowners:
+mMTC, powered by 5G, can bring a vast range of new IoT features to smart homeowners: